Regulations on the Management of Pacific Bluefin Tuna Fishing Operation

 Article 29

-For any Pacific bluefin tuna applied to be exported to amy foreign country, an application form (format as shown in Appendix 7) shall be filled in and submitted, together with the following documents, to the central competent authority, for the issuance of the Catch Document of Pacific Bluefin Tuna for Exportation (hereinafter referred to as “Catch Document of Exported Pacific Bluefin Tuna,” format of which is as shown in Appendix 8):
+For any Pacific bluefin tuna to be exported, an application form (format as shown in Appendix 7) shall be filled in and submitted, together with the following documents, to the central competent authority, for the issuance of a Catch Document of Pacific Bluefin Tuna for Exportation (hereinafter referred to as “Catch Document of Exported Pacific Bluefin Tuna,” format of which is as shown in Appendix 8):

 • Appendix 7 Application form for the Catch Document of Pacific Bluefin Tuna for Exportation.pdf